 This one is totally based on personal choices.
 Consider your preferences as well as the facts and values that you’re sharing in the application.
-The above favorites can be mentioned as follows:
+The above favourites can be mentioned as follows:

-- If you’re a reader, you could choose a favorite childhood book that inspired you and kept you motivated to learn and stay productive.
+- If you’re a reader, you could choose a favourite childhood book that inspired you and kept you motivated to learn and stay productive.

 - A film, on the other hand, may have elicited strong feelings.
 What did you think of the movie and how did it make you feel?
 You can write about the emotional connections and the inspirational stories that made you work hard.

 - You can mention some songs with which you have a special connection.
 What effect did the music have on you can be a real good question to be answered here.

 Remember, whatever media you choose to answer, it should disclose more about you as a person.
 Use detailed examples to help the reader comprehend your thoughts and feelings.
 Finally, your essay should give readers a sense of who you are and what motivates you.

 If you wish to provide further information or additional context around your application to the Admissions Committee, please upload a brief explanation of any areas of concern in your academic record or personal history.
 This does not need to be a formal essay.
 You may submit bullet points.
 (Maximum 500 Words)

 If you do decide to write an optional essay, make it as brief as possible concentrating solely on the issues that affect you and your decision to join the school.
 Remember, it’s preferable to discuss the problem briefly before demonstrating how you solved it.
 The optional essay is an excellent chance to address any concerns you may have about your application.
 Following points can be considered here: